-The dhole was originally distinguished as two seperate species of Cuon, but later recognized as a single species, separated into 11, then 3, subspecies.
+The dhole was originally distinguished as two separate species of Cuon, but later recognized as a single species, separated into 11, then 3, subspecies.

-The dhole was originally distinguished as two seperate species of Cuon, the northern Dhole, (Cuon alpinus,) and the southern Dhole, (Cuon javanicus,) based on differences in body size and the second upper and second lower molars.
+The dhole was originally distinguished as two separate species of Cuon, the northern Dhole, (Cuon alpinus,) and the southern Dhole, (Cuon javanicus,) based on differences in body size and the second upper and second lower molars.

 Dholes were later recognized as a single species, but separated into as many as 11 subspecies based on differences in size, coat length, and color.
 As of 2005, the subspecies were simplified to 3.